g-simmons/g-simmons.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 ---

+PhD student in Computer Science, member of the <a href="http://tagkopouloslab.ucdavis.edu/">Integrative Biology and Predictive Analytics lab</a> at UC Davis.

 Mostly working on NLP x nutrition :sushi: